Telegram-Mini-Apps/js-template/README.md

 # JavaScript + Vite example

+> [!WARNING]
+> This template is archived and is more likely to be out of date.

 This example shows how developer could use JavaScript along with Vite to start developing at Telegram Mini Apps platform.